 Don’t peek in the oven!
 When you peek, the temperature can decrease by 25°F, requiring extra energy from your oven to get it back up to the needed temperature.
 Another great way to save some electricity is to turn your oven off a few minutes before the timer expires.
 Your oven will be hot enough to keep cooking your food those minutes, but you won’t spend that extra energy.

 The most efficient way to improve your home’s energy efficiency is to start with the wrapper – walls, attic, windows, and doors.
 Improving the efficiency of systems like heating, cooling, lighting, and appliances.

 Insulation is the most effective way to decrease the pace at which heat escapes.
-This works for any season; you’ll require less energy to heat or cool your place from winter to summer.
+This works for any season, from winter to summer, you’ll require less energy to heat or cool your place.

 PS.
 Check out our top 5 saving tips to spend less on electricity this summer.

 We know small initiatives can be insufficient to achieve all the carbon reductions required by climate change.
-However, with some minor adjustments and some legislative changes, we can make a great push to reduce the emissions.
+However, with some minor adjustments, and some legislative changes we can make a great push to reduce the emissions.
 If you want to find out what’s your current home’s energy efficiency, The US Department of Energy developed the Home Energy Score.
-It is a national assessment system based on its structure and its heating, cooling, and hot water systems.
+It is a national assessment system based on its structure as well as its heating, cooling, and hot water systems.
 The Score shows a home’s energy efficiency and gives you recommendations on how to increase the home’s energy efficiency to enhance the score and save money.